ibm-mas/ansible-devops/ibm/mas_devops/roles/bas_install/README.md

 --------------

 ###### Primary settings
-- `bas_namespace` Optional - Defines the targetted cluster namespace/project where BAS will be installed, a default "ibm-bas" namespace will be created if none provided.
+- `bas_namespace` Optional - Defines the targetted cluster namespace/project where BAS will be installed.
+If not provided, default BAS namespace will be 'ibm-bas'.
-- `bas_persistent_storage` Required - Storage class where BAS will be installed - for IBM Cloud clusters, `ibmc-file-bronze-gid` can be used.
+- `bas_persistent_storage` Required - Storage class where BAS will be installed - for IBM Cloud clusters, `ibmc-file-bronze-gid` will be used by default.
-- `bas_meta_storage_class`: Required - Storage class where BAS internal components such as Kafka service will be installed - for IBM Cloud, `ibmc-block-bronze` can be used.
+- `bas_meta_storage_class` Required - Storage class where BAS internal components such as Kafka service will be installed - for IBM Cloud, `ibmc-block-bronze` will be used by default.
-- `bas_username` Optional - BAS default username
+- `bas_username` Optional - BAS default username.
+If not provided, default username will be 'basuser'
-- `bas_password` Optional - BAS default password
+- `bas_password` Optional - BAS default password.
+If not provided, a random 15 character password will be generated
-- `grafana_username` Optional - BAS default username for Grafana service.
+- `bas_grafana_username` Optional - BAS default username for Grafana service.
+If not provided, default username will be 'basuser'
-- `grafana_password` Optional - BAS default password for Grafana service.
+- `bas_grafana_password` Optional - BAS default password for Grafana service.
+If not provided, a random 15 character password will be generated
-- `email` Optional - BAS default user's email
+- `bas_contact.email` Required - BAS default user's email
-- `firstName` Optional - BAS default user's first name
+- `bas_contact.firstName` Required - BAS default user's first name
-- `lastName` Optional - BAS default user's last name
+- `bas_contact.lastName` Required - BAS default user's last name

 ###### MAS integration